|XI / VIII

 which she embodies, her heavy clothes

-and floppy hat enclosing her strength
+and floppy hat enclosing her power

-like some governess ruling an unruly child,
+like some governess ruling an unruly child.

-to conquer fear, take hold of life with both hands
+take hold of life with both hands;

-and shape a destiny out of resisting clay
+To shape a destiny out of resisting clay

 as she shapes the jaws of her rampant beast.